rinaldipp/tmm/README.md

 # Transfer Matrix Method (TMM)
-Toolbox for design and prediction of multi-layered acoustic treatments.
+Toolbox for design and prediction of multilayered acoustic treatments.

 ## Dependencies
 - numpy